 CBMS Badgers are on the go, traveling throughout the state, country, and the world to immerse themselves in the industry.
-Corporate visits, conferences, and events like Las Vegas’ fashion MAGIC and Chicago’s International Home & Housewares trade shows builds students’ professional networks and delivers exciting insights into their future careers.
+Corporate visits, conferences, and events like the Las Vegas various fashion and Chicago’s International Home & Housewares trade shows builds students’ professional networks and delivers exciting insights into their future careers.
 Study abroad, including the Trends in Europe summer trip and the Experience China semester, provides global perspectives.

 "I value the design thinking method that many courses at the Consumer Behavior & Marketplace Studies Program at UW follows.
 The creative and collaborative group projects and case studies gave me the ability to navigate scenarios in my career."Miranda H. (CBMS ’16), Loeffler Randall Office Manager